azurite/Voting-App/README.md

 - Front end generally finished (02.12.16)
 -------------------------------------------------------------------------------
 Buglist:
-- Pollchart sometimes not rendering on the server correctly (Firefox) Chrome is fine

 -------------------------------------------------------------------------------
 Todolist:
 - Filter out options which are identical (same name) so no duplicates are possible
-- Make d3 chart update pattern behave correctly
 -------------------------------------------------------------------------------